The Wandering Investor Logo

 Laszlo

-Contact Laszlo to learn more about getting PR in Paraguay with this innovative film production option.
+Contact Laszlo to learn more about this program and get Permanent Residency in Paraguay

-Get a personalized consultation with Laszlo, a seasoned expert with nearly 30 years of experience in investment migration, to guide you through the Paraguay residency by investment process.
+Get a personalized consultation with Laszlo, a seasoned expert with nearly 30 years of experience in investment migration, and his on-site representative in Asunción, Paraguay.

 If you have a Western passport and want to go the usual, slower route by getting temporary residency first, rather speak to Paraguay immigration agent Matt.